Internship (medicine): United States

 A medical or surgical internship typically lasts one year and usually begins on July 1.
 It is also referred to as "PGY-1" for "post-graduate year 1".
 The Accreditation Council for Graduate Medical Education (ACGME) officially dropped the term "intern" in 1975, instead referring to individuals in their first year of graduate medical education as "first year residents".

 Internships are typically in three tracks: transitional, preliminary, and categorical.
 Transitional and preliminary internships are often undertaken at a separate hospital or institution before beginning a specialty-specific (or advanced) training program elsewhere, though they may be taken at the same location as an advanced residency.
-Preliminary internships are often specific for advanced Anesthesiology, Dermatology, Neurology, Ophthalmology, Physical Medicine and Rehabilitation, Radiation Oncology, and Radiology(specialties requiring a preliminary year) or surgical residencies, though they can be utilized for other specialties such as anesthesiology.
+Preliminary internships are often specifically for advanced fields such as anesthesiology, dermatology, neurology, ophthalmology, physical medicine and rehabilitation, radiation oncology, and radiology (specialties requiring a preliminary year) or surgical residencies, though they can be utilized for other specialties such as anesthesiology.
 A transitional internship (often shortened to just "TY" for transitional year) is similar to the clinical years of medical school in that the intern rotates through a variety of medical services over the year such as neurology, general surgery, and pediatrics.
 After completion of a transitional year, the resident may go onto an advanced, specialty-specific program.

 After a physician completes an internship and Step 3 of the United States Medical Licensing Examination or Level 3 of the COMLEX-USA, they may practice as a general practitioner, though they are not yet board certified.
 However, most physicians go on to complete a specialty track residency program over two to six years after their intern year, depending on the specialty.
 Specialty residencies that incorporate the internship year into the program and provide all training necessary for a particular specialty are known as categorical residencies.